- What Does a Notice Under Section 143(2) Mean?

 Manual Scrutiny

-Time Limit To Issue Notice Under Section 143(2)
+Time Limit to Issue the Notice

 What is Faceless Assessment Under Section 144B?